Chapter 4.2 – Terminal Concessions and Land Leases

 The port authorities will have to decide on the division of risks and investments related to the object of the concession.
 The general principle is that risks should be allocated to the party that can best manage them.
 In the port industry, commercial risks can best be managed by private operators.

 For port infrastructure, this issue is more complex.
 In some cases, all risks are transferred to the private sector, and the awarding authority grants a concession to build and operate a terminal.
-The concessionaire has to make all investments and consequently bears all the risks.
-This option is especially attractive when the terminal to be concessioned is not part of a larger port expansion project but will need to be built stand-alone.
+The concessionaire must make all investments and consequently bears all the associated risks.
+This option is especially attractive when the terminal to be concessioned is not part of a larger port expansion project but will need to be built as a standalone facility.
 However, when a port authority develops a larger port expansion project with various sites to be concessioned, it is better placed to assume these risks.

-The awarding of a concession needs to address risk and reward factors to avoid unrealistic terms that may result in institutional entry barriers and a limited number of bids, or no bids at all.
+The awarding of a concession must address both risk and reward factors to avoid unrealistic terms that could result in institutional entry barriers and a limited number of bids, or even no bids at all.

 E. Duration of the concession period